versioneer-tech/package-r/README.md

 - No editing support; all items are treated as read-only
 - No shell command execution on trigger events
 - No custom styling
+- No image resizing and no file caching